 3. Implement role-based personalization to display relevant content and tools.

-4. Offer subscription-based content and AI-driven recommendations to enhance personalization.
+4. Offer subscription-based content and AI-driven recommendations to enhance personalization and intranet homepage design.

 5. Allow employees to customize their homepage layout for a tailored experience, example: choose blocks for one 'zone' on the homepage.